SyncifyIntegrations/SyncifyDocumentation/docs/source/upsales/monitor.rst

 Companies
 -------------
     - Creating a company in Upsales?
-Syncing occurs only if the company's status in the journey is not marked as 'Lead'.
+Syncing occurs only if the company's status in the journey is marked as 'Customer'.
+This can however be changed in the configuration.
     - Creating a company in Monitor?
 Syncing with Upsales happens automatically.
     - Updates made on a company?
-As long as the journey status is not “Lead”, syncing will occur automatically.
-Companies from Monitor always sync automatically.
+As long as the journey status is 'Customer' (or whatever configured status), syncing will occur automatically from Upsales.
+Company updates from Monitor always sync automatically.

 Products
 -------------
     - Products are only synced from Monitor to Upsales.
+This happens automatically whenever a new product is created or updated in Monitor.

 Invoices
 --------------
-    - You can choose to sync sales in Upsales to orders or invoices in Monitor.
-    - Choose invoice, and an invoice is automatically created in Monitor when a sale/opportunity has 100% probability.
-    - Invoices created in Monitor are automatically synced to Upsales as well.
+    - Invoices created in Monitor are automatically synced to Upsales.

 Orders
 --------------
-    - Choose order, and an order is automatically created in Monitor when a sale/opportunity has 100% probability.
+    - Orders are automatically created in Monitor when a sale/opportunity reaches the configured order stage in Upsales.
-    - Orders created in Monitor are automatically synced to Upsales as well.

 .. important::

    The integration does **NOT**
    sync deletions between the systems.
-For instance, if a customer is deleted in Upsales, it is **NOT** deleted in Monitor, the same goes for the other way around, and all syncs.
+For instance, if a customer is deleted in Upsales, it is **NOT** deleted in Monitor, the same goes for the other way around, and all synced objects.